 - H. Indirect costs: Full indirect costs are permitted for non-University of California (UC) institutions.
-Indirect costs to UC campuses are set at 30 percent. - I. Costs for out-of-state sub-contracts and collaborations are not allowed. - J. Award requirements: - Applicants must have Principal Investigator-status at the sponsoring institution or hold a position that allows them to effectively design and administer an SVFSI Program.
+Indirect costs to UC campuses are capped at 35 percent, or 25 percent for projects off campus. - I. Costs for out-of-state sub-contracts and collaborations are not allowed. - J. Award requirements: - Applicants must have Principal Investigator-status at the sponsoring institution or hold a position that allows them to effectively design and administer an SVFSI Program.
 Faculty members must have at least 2 years of experience with college-level student instruction during their scientific career in order to be the PI.
-Student support administrators may serve as the Principal Investigator provided they have a leadership role in their position (e.g. Director, Associate Director).
+Student support administrators may serve as the Principal Investigator, provided they have a leadership role in their position (e.g. Director, Associate Director).

 - For awards with a Research Co-PI from the University of California (UC), in accordance with UC policy, Co-PIs who are UC employees and who receive any part of their salary through UC must submit their budget through their UC campus contracts and grants office.
 Exceptions must be approved by the UC campus where the PI is employed. - A minimum of five percent effort (annualized) is required for the CSU/CCC Co-PI and five percent effort (annualized) is required for the Research Co-PI.
-The number of project personnel covering all six administrative functions (see V.2.A) may be two or more. - Funded programs will work with TRDRP to contribute one to two webinars to an annual nine webinar series that covers TRDRP's research priorities (see V.2.C, V.2.E) - Participating scholars will attend one Kick-Off Event and one TRDRP-organized Scholar Meeting co-organized by the SVFSI Program and TRDRP where scholars present their research plans and results, share their experiences and network.
-Scholars will also be required to attend nine webinars (see bullet above). - U.S. citizenship is not a requirement for participants in SVFSI Programs, including individuals performing administrative functions (see V.2.A), scholars and mentors.
+The number of project personnel covering all six administrative functions (see V.2.A) may be two or more. - Participating scholars will attend one or more TRDRP-organized Scholar Meeting(s) co-organized by the SVFSI Program and TRDRP where scholars present their research plans and results, share their experiences and network. - U.S. citizenship is not a requirement for participants in SVFSI Programs, including individuals performing administrative functions (see V.2.A), scholars and mentors. - If funded, Co-PIs and their teams should be prepared to submit a concise budget attachment document detailing how their proposed budget items entered into the system during the full application stage align with the three categories outlined in the Award Table above Administrative, Scholar and Mentor funds.